MEDIABLOCKAI/docs/tutorials/MBCcash.md

 Remember to always backup your recovery phrase through the in-app security feature.

 {% hint style="info" %}
-**Backup your recovery phrase in CMN.cash wallet by navigating to 'Account' -&gt; 'Protect your wallet' -&gt; 'Back up' .**
+**Backup your recovery phrase in MBC.cash wallet by navigating to 'Account' -&gt; 'Protect your wallet' -&gt; 'Back up' .**
 {% endhint %}

 In the event your phone is broken, stolen, lost or the app is accidentally deleted, your wallet can always be restored on a different phone using the recovery phrase.
 There is no reset or recovery process, so if you lose your phrase, you lose your funds!

 ### **5. Enable Passcode or Touch/Face ID**

-To make sure only you have access to your CMN Blockchain Cash mobile app, make sure to add another layer of authentication such as Passcode or Touch/Face ID to access your funds on your CMN Blockchain Cash wallet.
+To make sure only you have access to your MBC Blockchain Cash mobile app, make sure to add another layer of authentication such as Passcode or Touch/Face ID to access your funds on your MBC Blockchain Cash wallet.
 This prevents any bad actors accessing your wallet in case you lose your mobile device or leave it unsafe .
 ****